Andrew Ward

 Inquests

-Andrew is experienced in representing properly interested persons at inquests.
-In his inquest work, Andrew adopts a sensitive and empathetic approach but is robust when necessary.
-He has significant experience in Jamieson and Middleton type inquests.
+Andrew is experienced in representing the Deceased’s Family or other Properly Interested Persons at Inquests.
+He adopts a sensitive and empathetic approach to Inquest work but is robust when necessary.

 Andrew’s recent inquest work includes the following: